JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

 **Programming languages:** C#, XAML.

 **Mobile app examples:** NBC Sports Next, Escola Agil, Irth Solutions.

 **Key features:**

 * .NET MAUI provides cross-platform APIs for accessing native device features, like the GPS, accelerometer, and battery and network states.
-* There’s a single project system which is enabled using multi-targeting to target Android, iOS, macOS, and Windows.
+* There's a single project system which is enabled using multi-targeting to target Android, iOS, macOS, and Windows.
 * With the support for .NET hot reload, developers can modify their managed source code while the app is running.

 Even though .NET MAUI is still a relatively new framework, it has already gained traction among developers and has an active community on Stack Overflow and Microsoft Q&A.